Montana Court Records

 Are Arrest Records Public in Montana?

-Yes.
-The Montana Public Records Act guarantees public access to records maintained by government officials.
-This permits anyone in the state to examine and obtain a copy of arrest records in the custody of state and local law enforcement agencies.
-Similarly, the Montana Code Annotated §44-5-301 arrest records are open to the public during a law enforcement agency's regular business hours.
-However, certain arrest records are prohibited from disclosure by law.
-Confidential arrest records are only open to the subject of records, immediate family members, and law enforcement officers.
-Examples of arrest records exempted from disclosure in Montana (MCA § 44-5-103(3)):
+Most arrest records in Montana are accessible to the public.
+The Montana Public Records Act allows public access to records maintained by government officials.
+Under the law, any party may examine and obtain a copy of arrest records in the custody of state and local law enforcement agencies.
+Similarly, the Montana Code Annotated §44-5-301 requires record custodians to provide options for the public to obtain such records.

 - Juvenile arrest records